LinkedIn for Lawyers: 15 Simple Steps to Make Your LinkedIn Work for You and Your Firm in 2021

 7. Share testimonials from existing clients

 Many of us are too shy to ask, but asking a happy client to write a short testimonial on your LinkedIn page is nothing to be ashamed of.
 Don’t forget to tag people when you write a testimonial for somebody else — they usually like to share everything they’re tagged in.

-For a law firm in 2021, getting seen on the internet is not an easy task.
-LinkedIn is already full of legal business influencers, Goog...
+For a law firm in 2022, getting seen on the internet is a tough row to hoe.
+LinkedIn is already full of legal business influencers, Go...

 8. Do a little research based on a popular topic and share it

 Is there something that you felt curious about legal-wise?
 Take some time and research it.
 You can also ask your network’s opinion and then compare your research results.
 Make a decent post explaining your findings and tag some people who helped you along the way.
 You’ll be surprised how much a simple research insight can be appreciated by your readers.

 Don’t be afraid to show people your human side.
 This approach creates empathy and connection, which are much more effective at building trustworthy relationships with your audience than dry legalese.